 • Review comparable sales with your agent

-• Discuss offer strategy and price
+• Discuss offer structure and price

 • Confirm deposit amount and source of funds

-• Understand all subjects and deadlines
+• Understand all subject conditions and deadlines

-• Consider a pre-inspection if competitive
+• Consider a pre-inspection if appropriate

 After Your Offer Is Accepted